 Cryogenics vs Cryonics

 Cryogenics is the study of the behavior and production of materials at low temperatures.
 The term originates from the Greek words kryos and genic, which mean “frost” and “to produce.”
-While scientists have not established when refrigeration ends and cryogenics begin, the U.S. National Institute of Standards and Technology states that cryogenics generally refers to temperatures below -150°C. An example of substance that undergoes cryogenics is liquid nitrogen, as the extremely cold temperatures cause the gas to convert into a liquid.
+While scientists have not established when refrigeration ends and cryogenics begins, the U.S. National Institute of Standards and Technology states that cryogenics generally refers to temperatures below -150°C. An example of a substance that undergoes cryogenics is liquid nitrogen, as the extremely cold temperatures cause the gas to convert into a liquid.

 Cryonics is the preservation of individuals at low temperatures when contemporary medicine cannot sustain them.
 Some medical professionals perform cryonics procedures minutes after a patient is legally dead with the hope that they can resuscitate and restore an individual’s health in the future.
 Those who specialize in cryonics believe that the brain does not have to be consciously active for it to retain memories or survive.
 During a cryopreservation procedure, which uses sophisticated climate control solutions, an individual undergoes temperatures below -130°C. With present technologies, the cryopreservation of humans is not reversible.